freenas/freenas-docs/userguide/sharing.rst

 continues with the example of *192.168.2.2:/mnt/pool1/nfs_share1*.

 Finder opens automatically after connecting.
 The IP address of the
-%brand% system is displayed in the SHARED section in the left frame and the contents of the share are displayed in the right frame.
-In the example shown in
+%brand% system displays in the SHARED section of the left frame and the contents of the share display in the right frame.
-:numref:`Figure %s <view_nfs_finder_fig>`,
-:file:`/mnt/data` has one folder named :file:`images`.
+:numref:`Figure %s <view_nfs_finder_fig>` shows an example where :file:`/mnt/data` has one folder named :file:`images`.
 The user can now copy files to and from the share.

 .. _mount_nfs_osx_fig: